 Home buyers tend to go into the market with an extensive wish list of features, location, etc. That’s fine, as long as you balance those expectations with the realities of the housing market.
-And the reality, as we near the end of 2019,is that the Seattle real estate market is very competitive.
+And the reality is that the Seattle real estate market is very competitive.

-While the prices of homes in Seattle have dipped over the past few months from their peak last summer, the housing market in Seattle is still very competitive.
+While the prices of homes in Seattle have dipped over the past few months from their peak in the summer of 2018, the housing market in Seattle is still very competitive.

 And then there’s the inventory situation.
 A “balanced” real estate market has somewhere around five or six months worth of supply.
-But as of the end of summer 2019, Seattle had less than a two-month supply of homes for sale, even though inventory has eased over the recent past compared to last year, which is well below what’s considered a balanced market.
+But as of the end of early 2020, Seattle has around a 1-month supply of homes for sale, even though inventory has eased over the recent past compared to last year, which is well below what’s considered a balanced market.
 That’s a serious inventory crunch, and it underscores the importance of having realistic expectations when buying a home.

 2. Aim to make the first offer, and make it a strong one.